Understanding The Real Estate Market of Park City, Utah

 - Hear about a property

-- By having me represent you with a builder, you get all our services, as well as those offered by the builder without paying more.
-The builder is paying for you to have representation - the project agent is there to protect the builder’s interest only.
+- By having us represent you with a builder, you get all our services and those offered by the builder without paying more.
+The builder is paying for you to have representation - the project agent only protects the builder's interest.

-The Process of Buying a Park City or Deer Valley Property:
+The Process of Buying a Park City or Deer Valley Home or Condo:

 Purchase Contract (Offer and Acceptance)

 In negotiating the purchase of your new Utah property, the initial step will be to make an offer to purchase.
-This is required to be writing and will include:
+This is required to be written and will include the following:

 - The amount you are willing to pay,